LHCfitNikhef/smefit_release/docs/source/fitting_code/running.md

         chi2_value = np.sum(coefficient_values**2)
         return chi2_value
 ```
+The parameters ``coefficients`` and ``rge_dict`` are mandatory, while the following ones are optional.
+One
-One is free to pass an arbitrary number of parameters in the runcard and later set custom attributes in
+is free to pass an arbitrary number of parameters in the runcard and later set custom attributes in the constructor.
-the constructor.
 Note that the RGE matrix has to be computed inside the constructor.
 Some examples are available
-in `external_chi2/`.
-The coefficient values during optimisation are accesible via ``coefficient_values`` in
+in ``external_chi2/``.
+The coefficient values during optimisation are accessible via ``coefficient_values`` in
 the ``compute_chi2`` method.
 In order for the external chi2 to work, it is important one does not change
 the name of the ``compute_chi2`` method!